svg/sax/README.md

-# sax js
+# svgo/sax

-A sax-style parser for XML and HTML.
+A maintained fork of [sax-js](https://github.com/isaacs/sax-js) sax-style parser for XML and HTML.

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.